Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

 (iii) is involved in (including as a witness),

-(e) The indemnification provided for in this Section 1 shall in no case apply in relation to matters as to which such Indemnitee serving in an Eligible Position is adjudged to have breached his/her duty to Consumer Reports under Section 717 or other applicable sections of the New York Not-for-Profit Corporation Law.
+(c) The indemnification provided for in this Section shall not apply if an Eligible Person is adjudged to have breached their duty to Consumer Reports under Section 717 or other applicable sections of the New York Not-for-Profit Corporation Law.

-(f) Consumer Reports may, by vote of the Board, provide indemnification and advancement of expenses to employees and agents of Consumer Reports with the same scope and effect as the foregoing indemnification of and advancement of expenses to Indemnitees serving in the Eligible Positions described in subsection 1(d).
+(d) Consumer Reports may, by vote of a majority of the Board, provide indemnification and advancement of expenses to other employees of Consumer Reports with the same scope and effect as the provisions made for Indemnitees in these Bylaws.

 Section 2.
 Expenses.